What Makes a Good Magic Trick?

-I was performing a trick for group in the waiting area of the restaurant, I came to my finale.
-One thing I had noticed was that everyone seemed to be enjoying themselves except for one man who didn’t seem amazed or even slightly entertained by anything I did (and also, had not said a word.
-Mr. Personality).
-I thought, for sure, this finale would impress him.
+I was performing a trick for group in the waiting area.
+Everyone seemed to be enjoying themselves.
+All except for one man who didn’t seem amazed or even slightly entertained by anything I did.
+I thought, for sure, the finale would impress him.
 Not in the least.
-Well, about midway through this trick, up walks a boy, around 10 years old, holding his own deck of cards.
-When I finished my routine and everyone but Mr. Personality seemed to enjoy it, this 10 year old kid said, “I can do that trick.”
-He proceeded to do a very dumbed down version of what I just did that took all of about 12 seconds, and this man, who had not changed the expression on his face for the last 5 minutes, busted out laughing and walked away from the group in pure amazement.
+Well, about halfway through the trick, up walks a 10 year old boy holding his own deck of cards.
+When I finished my routine and everyone but the unimpressed man seemed to enjoy it.
+The 10 year old then said, “Can I show you my trick?”
+He proceeded to do a version of…THE TRICK I JUST DID!
+One difference was, his version took all of about 12 seconds.
+BUT!!!
+The second difference was this man, who had not changed the expression of boredom on his face for the last 5 minutes, was completely stunned, busted out laughing, and walked away from the group similar to a David Blaine reaction.

 That night, I sat down and mapped out the situation in its entirety.
-I ended up coming to a very interesting conclusion about the trick: Despite the two ENTIRELY different methods done by the 10 year old and me, the tricks were exactly the same to the audience.
-The only difference was that one of us entertained 80% of the group, and the other entertained 100%.
-Despite wanting to throw that kid out the front door to the restaurant, I have to give credit where credit is due.
-Even though he may never see this or our paths cross again, he taught me a very valuable lesson.
+I ended up coming to a very interesting conclusion about the trick.
+Despite the two entirely different methods, the tricks were exactly the same from the perspective of the audience.
+The difference was, my version was visually much more complex and probably much more difficult to follow.
+Therefore, I entertained almost everybody in the group…this 10 year old kid entertained everybody.
+Despite wanting to throw him through the front door without even opening it, he taught me one of the most valuable lessons I’ve ever learned.